Public Reference Group: our story so far

 Deciding our Terms of Reference

 Terms of Reference are a set of points for the group so that those participating know why the group is being held and the responsibilities of those attending.
 We took time to think about our roles and responsibilities and discussed within the group about how roles that would support the work of the PRG.
 We decided to have a single Chairperson and two Vice Chairs to structure and coordinate the meetings.
 An open vote was held to elect.
-The group developed terms of reference which were approval by the Public Engagement and Equalities Forum - view the terms of reference.
+The group developed terms of reference which were approval by the Public Engagement and Equalities Forum - you can view the terms of reference here.

 Improved Knowledge and Understanding of the CCG

 As well as presentations and discussions we were given a range of documents to help us understand the work of the CCG and the role that we might play.
 We use these to refer to before and after each meeting if we need to reinforce our learning.

 What we have achieved as a group so far